 Using Fabric Refreshers and Deodorizers

-Fabric refreshers and deodorizers can freshen up fabrics you cannot easily wash.
-Spray these products onto upholstery, curtains, and carpets to neutralize the bad odor.
+Fabric refreshers, baking soda, and commercial deodorizers can freshen up fabrics you cannot easily wash.
+Spray or sprinkle these products onto upholstery, curtains, and carpets to neutralize the bad odor.
 Look for options designed explicitly for cigarette or smoke smell removal.
 Ensure proper ventilation after application to allow the product to dry and remove any residual smell.

 Steam Cleaning Carpets and Upholstery

-For carpets and upholstery that have absorbed cigarette smell, steam cleaning can be highly effective.
+For carpets and upholstery with stubborn odors, steam cleaning can be highly effective.
 You can rent (or purchase) a steam cleaning machine.
 Follow the instructions to deep clean your carpets and upholstery.
-The heat from the steam will help break down the odor particles and remove them effectively.
+The heat from the steam will help break down dirt and odor particles and remove them effectively.
+You can also hire professional cleaning services to steam clean your rugs, carpet, and furniture.

 Cleaning carpets and upholstery is another scenario where baking soda may be handy.
 Lightly dust the carpeted areas or upholstery that has a lingering odor.
-After it has been there for a while and the odors are locked in, vacuum it up before proceeding with the steam cleaning process.
+After it has been there for a while and the odor molecules are locked in, vacuum it up before proceeding with the steam cleaning process.

 Unfortunately, if the odor has penetrated deep enough into the carpet, or even the carpet padding, you may have to replace it entirely.
 If that's the case, hopefully, your lease allows you to charge the tenant for the pro-rated cost of the damaged carpet.